BioPhoton/angular-element-variants/tools/scripts/tasks/generate-schemes.md

 # generate-schemes

 ## Description

 This task helps to keep your schema description maintainable and up to date.
-I looks for a description file and extends the described schemas in the named order and exports them as one schema.json in the dist folder of the target project.
+I looks for a description file in your project, and extends the described schemas in the named order.
+After merging it exports them as one schema.json in the dist folder of the target project.

-# Usage
+## Usage

 `generateSchemas` takes 3 arguments:
 - source {string} - The source folder